We want to help you find community!

 The class is based on The SEED Project on Inclusive Curriculum, originally designed by Peggy McIntosh and Emily Styles.

-Texts for 2023-24
+Texts for Summer '25

-Sign up here! (in the Study section)
+Sign up here! (in the Studies section)

 Group Details